JEMeyer/ai-maestro-proxy/README.md

 ### Local Development

 For environment variable management, the project uses an `.env` file that contains connection strings for MariaDB and Redis.
 When running the application locally with `dotnet run`, you will need to provide real values for these variables.
 To streamline this process, there are two scripts available - `run.sh` for Linux/MacOS systems and `run.ps1` for Windows users.
 These scripts take the variables from your `.env` file and add them to the computer's environment variables before executing `dotnet run`.
 This approach ensures that the necessary configuration settings are in place for running the application locally as well as having it use the same method for docker environment variable setting.
+The port for local development will be `5000`, not the `8080` for production builds.

 ### Docker Run